Guidelines for Good Practice

 • Expected outcomes of the educational program;

-• Requirements for financial, human, technical, learning and non-academic resources including the use of computer technology and social media;
+• Requirements for financial, human, technical, learning, and non-academic resources, and information technology, including, for example, the use of artificial intelligence and social media;

-• Evaluation mechanisms of both students and programs.
+• Evaluation mechanisms of both students and the educational program.

-• Appropriate procedure for the appeal of accreditation decisions is in place.
+• Appropriate procedures for the appeal of accreditation decisions is in place.

-• A process for continuous improvement of the accreditation standards and process is in place.
+• A process for continuous improvement of the accreditation standards and processes is in place.